reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 ## Building a Middleware to Temporarily Store a CSV File Before Uploading

 As mentioned earlier, we are using *multer* as a *body parsing middleware* that handles content type `multipart/form-data` which is primarily used for uploading files.
-That means it parses the raw http request data which are primarily used for file upload, and makes it more accessible by storing it somewhere for further processing.
-Without multer, we would have to parse the raw data ourself in order to access the file.
+That means it parses the raw HTTP request data which are primarily used for file upload and makes it more accessible by storing it somewhere for further processing.
+Without multer, we would have to parse the raw data ourselves to access the file.

-So let’s define a middleware by creating a `middleware` folder and adding our logic inside:
+So let’s define middleware by creating a `middleware` folder and adding our logic inside:

 ```javascript
 import fs from 'fs';